Ritik11131/kimbal-meter-data/GLOBAL_SEARCH_API_PLAN.md

   - Show: Ritik (Root) → KMP Admin → Patanjali Customer → X Consumer → Meter X
   - **NOT**: Full tree with all children of each entity
 - **Entities**: Show path from user's entity to selected entity
-- **Users**: Show path from user's entity to user's entity, then user hierarchy path
+- **Users**: Show entity path from user's entity to user's entity, then user hierarchy path from logged-in user to selected user
-- **Profiles**: Show path from user's entity to profile's entity
+- **Profiles**: Show entity path from user's entity to profile's entity, then user path from logged-in user to profile creator
-- **Roles**: Show path from user's entity to role's entity
+- **Roles**: Show entity path from user's entity to role's entity, then user path from logged-in user to role creator
-- **Meters**: Show path from user's entity to meter's entity, then the meter
+- **Meters**: Show entity path from user's entity to meter's entity, then user path from logged-in user to meter creator, then the meter

 ### 3. Access Control
 - Users can only search within their accessible entity hierarchy